Objectives of this lab are to learn:

 mysql> select * from TableName;

 1) Populate the COMPANY database by inserting all the values shown in figure 7.6 (Page 205 of the text) into each table.
-Once you populate all tables.
-You may find an easy way to do this using an input file.
-After you populate the database, make a list of the contents of each table and save the results in a file.
-You need to e-mail that file to me.
-I will look at your database online to grade it.
+Once you populate all tables, make a list of the contents of each table and save the result in a file.
+You need to email me that file

 2) Write and run Query (2) on Page 254, Query (8) on Page 255, and Query

 (15) on Page 260 of Chapter 8.
 Save the queries and the results